Universal Freezing Transitions of Dipole-Conserving Chains: Models and order parameters

-In this subsection we introduce the systems that are the focus of our study.
-It may be skipped by a reader familiar with previous works on HSF~\cite{Sala_HSF,Khemani_HSF}.

-Many of the fundamental features of the quantum models considered in this work are intrinsically classical, meaning that they can be studied by reasoning only in terms of quantum states that belong to a product-state basis \cite{Morningstar_HSF,Pozderac_DinfHSF,Wang_EastModel}.
-For most purposes, it is hence sufficient to focus on classical 1D lattice models of hopping particles subject to finite-range interactions that conserve a charge and its dipole moment.
-We consider a chain of $L$ sites with open boundary conditions (OBC), where each site can host from $0$ up to $d-1$ particles, with $2\le d \le \infty$, and the dynamics proceeds through sequences of hopping moves implemented via $k$-local gates, as depicted in \cref{fig:HopsFig}.
-Calling $n_i$ the number of particles on site $i$, every gate conserves the total number of particles $N$ and the dipole moment $X$
+In this section we introduce the systems that are the focus of our study \cite{Sala_HSF,Khemani_HSF, Morningstar_HSF}.
+While our main objective is the characterization of one-dimensional dipole-conserving \emph{quantum} systems, we will see that much progress can be made by considering states in a product state basis which can be given a classical interpretation \cite{Morningstar_HSF, Pozderac_DinfHSF, Wang_EastModel}.
+For many purposes, it is hence sufficient to focus on an equivalent problem of classical particles hopping on one-dimensional lattices and subject to finite-range interactions that conserve a charge and its dipole moment.
+We consider a chain of $L$ sites with open boundary conditions (OBC), where each site can host from $0$ up to $d-1$ particles, with $2\le d \le \infty$.
+They dynamically evolve through sequences of hopping moves implemented via range-$k$ gates, as depicted in \cref{fig:HopsFig}.
+Letting $n_i$ indicate the number of particles on site $i$, every gate conserves the total number of particles $N$ and the dipole moment $X$ defined as follows